In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 - Seek out short-term financing

-In this post, we’re going to share some actionable strategies to better manage your cash flow in times of uncertainty like in this current economic downturn.
+In this post, we’re going to share some actionable strategies to better manage your cash flow and increase eCommerce working capital in times of uncertainty.

 What is cash flow management?